-Chemicals have not proved very effective in controlling this disease.
+Chemicals have not proven very effective in controlling this disease.
 Metalaxyl is registered for use on peppers to control root and crown rots; however, once a plant is infected, metalaxyl will not cure a plant of the disease.
 There are no chemicals recommended for the above-ground spots and blights.

-While chile breeders continue to strive for cultivars tolerant to Phytophthora capsici, there are, as yet, no cultivars highly tolerant to this disease.
+While chile breeders continue to strive for cultivars tolerant to Phytophthora capsici, there are, as of yet, no cultivars highly tolerant to this disease.

-Conditions for disease: Verticillium dahliae survives in soil and crop debris as specialized structures called "microsclerotia."
+Conditions for disease: Verticillium dahliae survives in soil and crop debris as specialized structures called microsclerotia.
 These structures enable the fungus to tolerate extreme environmental conditions and lie dormant in the soil for many years in the absence of a susceptible host.
 In the presence of moisture, root exudates of susceptible plants stimulate microsclerotia germination.
-The fungus directly penetrates the roots and subsequently moves through the root cortex to the water-conducting xylem vessels.
+The fungus directly penetrates the roots and subsequently moves through the root cortex to the water-conducting xylem tissue.
 The xylem becomes plugged with the fungus, leading to above-ground disease symptoms.

 Soil fumigants containing chloropicrin have effectively controlled Verticillium wilt in many crops, but they may not be economically feasible in chile.
 To date, there are no known chile cultivars tolerant to Verticillium dahliae.

 Rhizoctonia Root Rot